fannyrancourt/fannyrancourt.github.io/_posts/2018-05-23-deterministic-da.md

 ### In Keras 2.1.7

-Thanks to [vkk800](https://github.com/vkk800), this API has made it into Keras and will be released soon.
+Thanks to [vkk800](https://github.com/vkk800), this API has made it into Keras and is now released.
 Here's a **simple** example.

 ---
-We first import OpenCV and updated ImageDataGenerator
+We first import OpenCV and the updated ImageDataGenerator
 ```python
 import cv2
 import numpy as np